 All are welcome to enjoy the relaxing and comfortable atmosphere that the Mount Olivet Library - Minneapolis has to offer.
-There are books (children's picture and chapter books, fiction, non-fiction, reference,& large print novels) CDs, DVDs, videos, magazines and books on tape.
+There are books (children's picture and chapter books, fiction, non-fiction, reference, and large print novels) CDs, DVDs, videos, magazines and books on tape.
 Subjects include Christian living, devotionals, self-help, family issues, grief, health issues, travel, biography, theology reference, and cookbooks.
 Besides the wide variety of materials available, there is a lovely 110 gallon aquarium complete with an iridescent shark.
 We also have the audio reproductions of the Sunday worship services available for check out.

 |September through May